bdyontar/NoSeMaze/Documentation/HardwareDocumentation/README.md

 This reference contains informations regarding the hardware or subsystem used in NoSeMaze setup and is part of NoSeMaze documentation.
 For instruction or help on building the setup, refer to the [setup guide](../Guides/setupGuide.md).

+> :exclamation: An step file of NoSeMaze setup is provided in this folder.

 Following are the subsystems with each hardware used in the setup.

 ## Automatic Olfactometer System